chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 ---
-title: "Build a simple component"
+title: 'Build a simple component'
-tocTitle: "Simple component"
+tocTitle: 'Simple component'
-description: "Build a simple component in isolation"
+description: 'Build a simple component in isolation'
 commit: 403f19a
 ---